endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"energy damage"`: how much energy is removed from a target when struck by this projectile.
 If the target's shields are up, energy damage is cut in half. **(v.
 0.9.13)**

-  * `"ion damage"`: how much ionization is added to a target when struck by this projectile.
-If the target's shields are up, ionization is cut in half.
-Ionization drains energy and dissipates at a rate of 1% per frame.
-For example, a ship that takes 10 ion damage will lose 10 energy that frame, 9.9 energy the next frame, 9.801 energy the next, and so on until ionization tapers off to 0.
-That means the total energy loss from that one ion impact will be 10 + 99% * 10 + 99% * 99% * 10 + ... = 10 / 1% = 1000 energy.

-  * `"disruption damage"`: works like ionization, adding a "shield disruption" effect that fades by 1% each frame.
-When disrupted, your shields only block `1 / (1 + .01 * disruption)` of weapon damage, and the rest pierces through your shields and damages your hull.
-For example, if a ship has accumulated 10 disruption, about 9% of damage will leak through to the hull. **(v.
-0.9.0)**

-  * `"slowing damage"`: accumulates like ion and disruption damage, and dissipates at 1% per frame.
-Multiplies your ship's turn rate and acceleration by `1 / (1 + .05 * slowness)`. **(v.
-0.9.0)**
+* All of the above damage types also come in "relative" forms that scale the exact amount of damage dealt depending on the stats of the ship impacted. **(v.
+0.9.13)**

   * `"relative shield damage"`: shield damage that gets scaled according to the max shields of a target.
 A value of 0.5 means that one shot should take out 50% of the target's shields, regardless of how strong the target's shields are.
-Suggested that relative damage types be used on [system hazards](CreatingHazards) as a way to make hazards that affect all ships to a reasonable degree without crippling smaller/weaker ships (unless of course that is the intended effect). **(v.
-0.9.13)**
+Suggested that relative damage types be used on [system hazards](CreatingHazards) as a way to make hazards that affect all ships to a reasonable degree without crippling smaller/weaker ships (unless of course that is the intended effect).

-  * `"relative hull damage"`: hull damage that gets scaled according to the max hull of a target. **(v.
-0.9.13)**
+  * `"relative hull damage"`: hull damage that gets scaled according to the max hull of a target.

   * `"relative heat damage"`: heat damage that gets scaled according to the max heat capacity of a target (the point at which it becomes overheated).
-If the target's shields are up, heat damage is cut in half. **(v.
-0.9.13)**
+If the target's shields are up, heat damage is cut in half.

   * `"relative fuel damage"`: fuel damage that gets scaled according to the fuel capacity of a target.
-If the target's shields are up, fuel damage is cut in half. **(v.
-0.9.13)**
+If the target's shields are up, fuel damage is cut in half.

   * `"relative energy damage"`: energy damage that gets scaled according to the energy capacity of a target.
+If the target's shields are up, energy damage is cut in half.

+* There also exist various damage over time damage types.
+Each of these damage types dissipate at a rate of 1% per frame.
+For example, a ship that takes 10 ion damage will lose 10 energy that frame, 9.9 energy the next frame, 9.801 energy the next, and so on until ionization tapers off to 0.
+That means the total energy loss from that one ion impact will be 10 + 99% * 10 + 99% * 99% * 10 + ... = 10 / 1% = 1000 energy.

+  * `"ion damage"`: how much ionization is added to a target when struck by this projectile, draining the target's energy over time.
+If the target's shields are up, incoming ion damage is cut in half.

+  * `"disruption damage"`: how much "shield disruption" is added to a target when struck by this projectile.
+Shield disruption causes a ship's shields to only block `1 / (1 + .01 * disruption)` of incoming weapon damage, while the rest pierces through the shields and damages the hull.
+For example, if a ship has accumulated 10 disruption, about 9% of damage will leak through to the hull.
+If the target's shields are up, incoming disruption damage is cut in half. **(v.
+0.9.0)**

+  * `"slowing damage"`: how much slowness is added to a target when struck by this projectile.
+Slowness multiplies the ship's turn rate and acceleration by `1 / (1 + .05 * slowness)`.
+If the target's shields are up, incoming slowing damage is cut in half. **(v.
+0.9.0)**

+  * `"discharge damage"`: how much discharge is added to a target when struck by this projectile, draining the target's shields over time.
+Incoming discharge damage always has maximum effect regardless of the state of the target's shields. **(v.
+0.9.15)**

+  * `"corrosion damage"`: how much corrosion is added to a target when struck by this projectile, draining the target's hull over time.
+If the target's shields are up, all incoming corrosion damage is ignored. **(v.
+0.9.15)**

+  * `"leak damage"`: how much leak is added to a target when struck by this projectile, draining the target's fuel over time.
+If the target's shields are up, all incoming leak damage is ignored. **(v.
+0.9.15)**

-If the target's shields are up, energy damage is cut in half. **(v.
-0.9.13)**
+  * `"burn damage"`: how much burn is added to a target when struck by this projectile, increasing the target's heat over time.
+If the target's shields are up, incoming burn damage is cut in half. **(v.
+0.9.15)**

 <a name="sales">